 What is the purpose of the Externship Experiences?

-The purpose of the medical and school-based externship experiences is to provide graduate clinicians with the opportunity to extend their academic and clinical training outside the setting of The School of Speech-Language Pathology and Audiology.
+The purpose of the medical and school-based externship experiences is to provide graduate clinicians experience working in the medical setting and the school setting.

 The University of Akron Liaisons to the Extern Sites